-First impressions of Taipei almost always reveal a city that’s a little more chaotic than expected.
-Fortunately, getting around Taipei isn’t nearly as difficult as your first loco moments would predict.
+First impressions of Taipei will almost always reveal a city that’s a little more chaotic than you’ve expected.
+Fortunately, getting around Taipei isn’t nearly as difficult as your first loco moments would predict!

 In fact, using public transportation in Taipei is the best way to dig in for an action-packed trip.
-Most of the top Taipei attractions are within earshot of an MRT station, and are easy to find with far less hassle than you’d imagine.
+Most of the top Taipei tourist attractions are within earshot of an MRT station, and are easy to find—with far less hassle than you’d imagine!

-Make the most out of your trip, and learn how to get around Taipei like a pro with this complete Taipei public transportation guide for travellers…
+Make the most out of your trip, and learn how to get around Taipei like a pro with this complete public transportation guide for travellers…

 Public transportation in Taipei: An introduction

 Few cities in East Asia are easier to traverse than Taipei.
 As much as the culture-shocking façade of Taiwan’s capital scares uninitiated travellers, public transportation in Taipei won’t.
 Getting from point A to B in the sprawling capital of Taiwan is actually a cinch with minimal preparation.

 The key is the wonderful and efficient Taipei Metro.
-Also known as the Taipei MRT (mass rapid transit), this world-class subway system covers much of the city centre, and zips travellers between all of the best things to do in Taipei quickly and easily.
+Also known as the Taipei MRT (mass rapid transit), this world-class subway system covers much of the city centre, and zips travellers between most of the best things to do in Taipei quickly and easily.